0cjs/sedoc/linux/cryptdisks.md

 Be careful that your key material doesn't accidentally get into your initramfs image, e.g., via setting of `KEYFILE_PATTERN` in `/etc/cryptsetup-initramfs/conf-hook`.

+To set it up, create a new keyfile with random data and then configure it as a keyfile for the encrypted partition

+    dd if=/dev/urandom of=/etc/crypt.my-thing.key bs=4K count=1
+    chmod 0500 /etc/crypt.my-thing.key
+    cryptsetup luksAddKey /dev/sdx1 /etc/crypt.my-thing.key
+    #       Add to /etc/crypttab:
+    # my-thing UUID=... /etc/crypt.my-thing.key luks
+    #       Add to /etc/fstab (FS UUID, not luks UUID!)
+    # UUID=...  /u ext4  nosuid  0 2

+#### Debugging

 If `cryptdisks_start` gives you an error along the following lines, you've most likely left out or mispelled the `luks` option in the